From Audacity Development Manual

 Does Audacity contain any spyware, malware or adware?

-No, if you always download Audacity from our website http://web.audacityteam.org.
+No, if you always download Audacity from our website http://audacityteam.org.
+We have a policy never to bundle offers or other software with Audacity and we codesign Audacity on Windows and Mac with Microsoft and Apple ID respectively.
 Please review independent verification of the Audacity software by visiting the virustotal.com search page, entering "audacity" (without quotes) in the search box and clicking the "Search it!" button.
 Visit siteadvisor.com to view the report for http://audacityteam.org.

 Audacity is always completely free and open source when downloaded from us.
 It is developed by a not-for-profit volunteer group, and the source code is available for anyone to study or use.

-Also, SmartScreen filter in recent versions of Internet Explorer (IE) may complain that Audacity is not "commonly downloaded" and ask you to confirm the download.
+Also, SmartScreen filter in recent versions of Internet Explorer (IE) or Microsoft Edge may complain that Audacity is not "commonly downloaded" or say that "Windows has protected your PC" and ask you to confirm the download.
 This warning is normal and will only occur (if at all) with a new Audacity release or download.
 The warning occurs because (in addition to checking a list of known malware), IE checks a Microsoft database of files that are "well known and downloaded by many Internet Explorer users".
-For more help, please see the SmartScreen FAQ.
+For more help, please see this SmartScreen FAQ.

 May I distribute copies of Audacity?